 With the average cost of a data breach now exceeding $4.8 million globally, security is a business necessity.
 Call centers handling sensitive data must adhere to strict regulations like PCI DSS for payments and HIPAA for healthcare.

-Call center security tools are built directly into contact center solution to mitigate these risks.
+Call center security tools are built directly into the contact center solution to mitigate these risks.
 They provide real-time fraud detection using voice biometrics, automatically pause call recordings when payment information is shared, and create detailed audit trails to ensure compliance.
 Investing in a secure, compliant platform is critical for protecting your customers, your reputation, and your bottom line.

 Key Providers: Solutions are typically integrated within secure CCaaS platforms like Nextiva, Genesys, and NICE CXone, which maintain PCI and HIPAA certifications.